clescot/kafka-connect-http/docs/connectors_settings.md

     - *config.default.rate.limiter.scope* : can be either `instance` (default option when not set, i.e a rate limiter per configuration in the connector instance),  or `static` (a rate limiter per configuration id shared with all connectors instances in the same Java Virtual Machine.
     - - owns a retry regex
   - header settings
-    - *config.static.request.header.names* : list of headers names to attach to all requests. *Static* term, means that these headers are not managed by initial kafka message, but are defined at the connector level and added globally. this list is divided by
+    - *config.default.static.request.header.names* : list of headers names to attach to all requests. *Static* term, means that these headers are not managed by initial kafka message, but are defined at the connector level and added globally. this list is divided by
       `,` character.
 The connector will try to get the value to add to request by querying the config with the header name as parameter name.
       For example, if set `static.request.header.names: param_name1, param_name2`, the connector will lookup the param_name1
       and param_name2 parameters to get values to add.
-    - *config.generate.missing.request.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Request-ID` header.
+    - *config.default.generate.missing.request.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Request-ID` header.
-    - *config.generate.missing.correlation.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Correlation-ID` header.
+    - *config.default.generate.missing.correlation.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Correlation-ID` header.
   - in memory queue settings
     - *publish.to.in.memory.queue* : `false` by default.
 When set to `true`, publish HTTP interactions (request and responses) are published into the in memory queue.